Non nobis: School motto

+Miscellaneous

 Non Nobis is also the name of a Portuguese hard rock/heavy metal record label founded in 1992 in Tomar, but today are based in Lisbon.

 Non nobis Domine is the name of a community choir based in Shannon, County Clare, Ireland.
 The choir was formed at St. Patrick's Comprehensive School in 1967 and is directed (since formation) by Mr. Clem Garvey.